Parnassius/cerbottana/README.md

 ### Running a bot instance

 Make sure the PS server you connect to is active if it's a local instance created for testing purposes.
-To start cerbottana:
+To start cerbottana, run:

     python3 app.py